renancuoghi/nodejs-kafka/README.md

 ## Application

 This application uses 3 topics.
-First is calculate topic, when iseven route receive a request send to topic called "calculate", after calculate consumer get the value sent and check if number is even or odd, it's send to even or odd topic.
-After all if even/odd write into a queue file just to record (even.queue / odd.queue).
+First is calculate topic, when iseven route receive a request, will send to kafka topic called "calculate", after calculate consumer get the value sent and check if number is even or odd, it's send to even or odd topic.
+After all if even/odd write into a queue file, just to record (even.queue / odd.queue).

 To execute, just send a GET action.